springone-tour-2020-cicd/katacoda-scenarios/tekton/step3.md

 **NOTE:  ** You may need to select the filename in the editor tree window to have the contents appear in the editor.

 <br>

+The echo task uses the image `ubuntu` and then simply executes the command `echo hello world`.

 ## Install the task definition